Science Saru: Animated series

 For the purposes of the list below, all films and series upon which Science Saru worked are listed.
 Titles which Science Saru produced or co-produced are shaded in grey; titles for which the studio served as a subcontractor are shaded in yellow.

 Awards and acclaim

 Science Saru's projects have received significant global acclaim.
-The studio's works have been recognized by the Annecy International Animated Film Festival (2 wins, 2 nominations), the Japan Academy Film Prize Association (1 win), the Golden Globe Awards (1 nomination), the Mainichi Film Awards (2 win, 1 nomination), the Japan Media Arts Festival (2 wins, 5 jury selections), the Tokyo Anime Awards (3 wins), the Crunchyroll Anime Awards (4 wins, 16 nominations), the Ottawa International Animation Festival (1 win, 1 nomination), the Shanghai International Film Festival (1 win, 1 nomination) the Sitges Film Festival (1 win, 2 nominations), the Fantasia International Film Festival (2 wins, 1 silver, 1 bronze), the Satellite Awards (1 nomination), and the Annie Awards (3 nominations).
+The studio's works have been recognized by the Annecy International Animated Film Festival (2 wins, 2 nominations), the Japan Academy Film Prize Association (1 win), the Golden Globe Awards (1 nomination), the Mainichi Film Awards (2 wins, 1 nomination), the Japan Media Arts Festival (2 wins, 5 jury selections), the Tokyo Anime Awards (3 wins), the Crunchyroll Anime Awards (4 wins, 16 nominations), the Ottawa International Animation Festival (1 win, 1 nomination), the Shanghai International Film Festival (1 win, 1 nomination) the Sitges Film Festival (1 win, 2 nominations), the Fantasia International Film Festival (2 wins, 1 silver, 1 bronze), the Satellite Awards (1 nomination), and the Annie Awards (3 nominations).